autoSteve/acMqtt/README.md

 A useful result is that Philips Hue devices can then be added to CBus scenes, like an 'All off' function.

-A 'hue2mqtt.js' instance is required, and for Home Assistant this could be run as a container using Portainer, or run as a separate container / process on another VM. hue2mqtt is used to sync a Hue bridge with the MQTT broker.
+~~A 'hue2mqtt.js' instance is required, and for Home Assistant this could be run as a container using Portainer, or run as a separate container / process on another VM. hue2mqtt is used to sync a Hue bridge with the MQTT broker.~~An LUA hue2mqtt sister script is available at https://github.com/autoSteve/LUA-hue2mqtt.

 The CBus groups for Hue devices are usually not used for any purpose other than controlling their Hue device.
 Turning on/off one of these groups will result in the Philips Hue hub turning the loads on/off.
 It is possible that these CBus Hue groups could also be used to control CBus loads, giving them dual purpose.